 This grant program is utilizing state funds appropriated by the Illinois General Assembly under Public Act 103-589.
-Total amount of funding expected to be awarded through this NOFO is up to approximately \$7.5 million for the Clean Jobs Workforce Network Program and up to approximately \$2.5 million for the Energy Transition Barrier Reduction Services Program for a statewide total of up to \$10 million for the first 12 months of the program.
-Awards will range from approximately \$500,000 to \$3,000,000 for the delivery of the Clean Jobs Workforce Network Program in each region identified in Section A of this NOFO.
-The initial grant awards range from approximately \$500,000 to \$1,000,000 for the delivery of the Energy Transition Barrier Reduction Services to support the Clean Jobs Workforce Network Program in each of the regions identified in this NOFO.
-The initial grant awards for the two programs combined will range from approximately \$1,000,000 to \$4,000,000 for each Workforce Hub location identified in this NOFO.
-The Department expects to make at least one award in each of the open Workforce Hub sites (Peoria, Danville, Carbondale) through this NOFO.
+Total amount of funding expected to be awarded through this NOFO is up to approximately \$10 million for the Clean Jobs Workforce Network Program and up to approximately \$3.5 million for the Energy Transition Barrier Reduction Services Program for a statewide total of up to \$13.5 million for the first 12 months of the program Please note that DCEO will issue one grant award that will include funding for both of these programs.

+- The initial grant awards will range from approximately \$500,000 to \$3,000,000 for the delivery of the Clean Jobs Workforce Network Program in each region identified in Section A of this NOFO. - The initial grant awards range from approximately \$500,000 to \$1,000,000 for the delivery of the Energy Transition Barrier Reduction services to support the Clean Jobs Workforce Network Program in each of the regions identified in this NOFO. - The initial grant awards for the two programs combined will range from approximately \$1,000,000 to \$4,000,000 for each Workforce Hub location identified in this NOFO.
+The Department expects to make one award per open region (Carbondale, Danville, Peoria, Kankakee) through this NOFO.

-Anticipated start date for awards is January 1, 2025.
-The period of performance is expected to be January 1, 2025 through December 31, 2025.
+Anticipated start date for awards is September 1, 2025.
+The period of performance is expected to be September 1, 2025 through August 31, 2026.